jxnblk/reflexbox/README.md

 ## API

-Reflexbox is composed of a higher order component and two React components.
+Reflexbox is composed of a higher order component and three React components.

 ## Reflex